The Pop2net basics

 inspector.plot_networks()

-Creating edges between agents and locations
+Creating edges between actors and locations

 [14]:

-do the same action by running agent.add_location(location)
+do the same action by running actor.add_location(location)

 .